 What Challenges did you go through as you built your bridges?

 “my sides weren’t strait so I made pyramids and added triangles leaning against each other.”
+Held one gallon

 What Challenges did you go through as you built your bridges?